To Your Eternity: Manga

 On January 17, 2017, Kodansha USA announced that they would digitally publish the first ten chapters of the series on various digital platforms.
 Thereafter, they would publish the manga's new chapters simultaneously with the Japanese releases.
 The first printed volume in North America was released on October 31, 2017.
-The seventeenth volume was released on July 26, 2022.
+The twenty-first volume was released on November 19, 2024.

 Anime

-On January 8, 2020, Kodansha announced that the manga would receive an anime television series adaptation, to air on NHK Educational TV.
-The series was animated by Brain's Base and directed by Masahiko Murata, with Shinzō Fujita handling series composition, Koji Yabuno designing the characters, and Ryo Kawasaki composing the music.
-Originally scheduled to premiere in October 2020, the series was delayed until April 2021 due to the COVID-19 pandemic.
-The series aired from April 12 to August 30, 2021, and ran for 20 episodes.
-A second season was announced in the final episode of the first season.
-Drive replaced Brain's Base in animating the second season, while Kiyoko Sayama replaced Masahiko Murata as the director.
-The rest of the main staff are returning from the first season.
-It aired from October 23, 2022, to March 12, 2023, and ran for 20 episodes.
-A third season was announced in the final episode of the second season.
-Crunchyroll has licensed the anime for streaming outside of Asia.
-Medialink has also acquired the series to stream it under its Ani-One brand.
-Hikaru Utada performed the series' opening theme song "Pink Blood", while Masashi Hamauzu composed "Mediator", which was used for the ending.
+On January 8, 2020, Kodansha announced that the manga would receive an anime television series adaptation.
+It is animated by Brain's Base and directed by Masahiko Murata, with Shinzō Fujita handling series composition, Koji Yabuno designing the characters, and Ryo Kawasaki composing the music.
+Originally scheduled to premiere in October 2020, the series was delayed due to the COVID-19 pandemic, and eventually aired from April 12 to August 30, 2021, on NHK Educational TV, and ran for 20 episodes.
+Crunchyroll licensed the anime for streaming outside of Asia.
+Medialink also acquired the series for streaming on Ani-One Asia's YouTube channel.
+The opening theme song is "Pink Blood", performed by Hikaru Utada, while the ending theme song is "Mediator", composed by Masashi Hamauzu.

+Following the final episode of the first season, a second season was announced.
+Drive replaced Brain's Base in animating the second season, while Kiyoko Sayama replaced Masahiko Murata as director, with the rest of the main staff reprising their roles from the first season.
+The season aired from October 23, 2022, to March 12, 2023, and ran for 20 episodes.
+The opening theme song is "Pink Blood", performed by Hikaru Utada, reused with updated visuals in the opening credits to represent the new story arcs, while the ending theme song is "Roots", composed by Masashi Hamauzu.

+Following the final episode of the second season, a third season was announced.
+Studio Massket is joining Drive to animate the third season, with Sōta Yokote directing and Sayama returning from the second season as chief director, with the rest of the staff and cast reprising their roles.
+The season premiered on October 4, 2025, on NHK General TV.
+The opening theme song is "Fumetsu no Anata" (ふめつのあなた), performed by Perfume, while the ending theme song is composed by Masashi Hamauzu.